purplecabbage/phonegap-plugins/Android/BarcodeScanner/README.md

 This plugin requires the end user to install [the ZXing Barcode Scanner app](http://code.google.com/p/zxing/) If the user doesn't have the app install they will be promped to install it the first time the plugin is used.

-1. To install the plugin, move barcodescanner.js to your project's www folder and include a reference to it in your html files.
+1. To install the plugin, move `barcodescanner.js` to your project's www folder and include a reference to it in your html files.
 2. Create a folder called 'src/com/beetight/barcodescanner' within your project's src/com/ folder.
 3. And copy the java file into that new folder.

-`mkdir <your_project>/src/com/beetight/barcodescanner`
+    mkdir -p <your_project>/src/com/beetight/barcodescanner

-`cp ./BarcodeScanner.java <your_project>/src/com/beetight/barcodescanner`
+    cp ./BarcodeScanner.java <your_project>/src/com/beetight/barcodescanner

+4. Add a plugin line to `res/xml/plugins.xml`

+    `<plugin name="BarcodeScanner" value="com.beetight.barcodescanner.BarcodeScanner"/>`

 ## Using the plugin ##
 The plugin creates the object `window.plugins.barcodeScanner` with one method `scan(types, success, fail, options)`